Ex-rebel faces gang-fighting conservative in El Salvador vote

 At the end of the war, the FMLN became a political party, but it failed to win when it fielded former guerrilla leaders as candidates, taking power only after backing a journalist, Mauricio Funes.

-Funes launched welfare programs, such as free school uniforms and supplies for students and pensions for the elderly, that are popular in a stagnant economy that depends on cash sent home by Salvadorans living in the United States.
+Funes launched welfare programs such as free school supplies for students and pensions for the elderly that are popular in a country with a stagnant economy that depends on cash sent home by Salvadorans living in the United States.

-Salvador Huezo, a 57-year old security guard, said he was voting for Sanchez Ceren to ensure that the government would keep funding social programs such as the free school supplies.

-"You do not have to worry about those expenses, it's a big help," he said.

 Meanwhile, a now two-year-old truce between the Mara Salvatrucha (MS-13) gang and its rival, Barrio 18, helped cut the number of murders in El Salvador in half from one of the highest homicide rates in the world to a 10-year low in 2013.